os-lecture/2023S-os-lectures/lec3/p2-osviewrv.md

 - Virtual addresses divide memory into **fixed-size pages** for **address translation** and **content protection**.
 - satp (Supervisor Address Translation and Protection)  **controls paging**. satp has three fields:
    - The MODE field can **turn on paging** and select the number of page table levels
-   - ASID (Address Space Identifier) field is optional, it can be used to reduce the overhead of context switching
+   - ASID (Address Space Identifier) field is optional.
+It can avoid TLB flushing when switching processes, which can reduce the overhead of context switching
    - The PPN field records the physical page number of the **root page table**
 ![w:900](figs/satp.png)